dan131fram3/PotHoneyProj/README.md

 This won’t survive server reboots, so bare that in mind after restarting, the command will need to be reran.
 You can now confirm that the honeypot is up via the command ‘netstat -ano | head -n 20’ which should output various listening ports.

 Now the honeypot is ready to record attacks and also give the fake banner responses, but only on unprivilaged ports (port 1024+), and the current configuration uses ports 2323, 8080, and port 5544, although port 554 will be needed instead of 5544, to advertise itself as RTSP properly.
-This can be done via linux command line tool, **IPtables**, and using existing scripts by the author ‘foospidy’ called ‘ipt-kit’, can ease these changes for port redirection, which in this case will be 554 -> 5544.
+This can be done via a linux command line tool, **IPtables**, allowing to redirect any traffic from port 554 to port 5544 (The port which is actually being emulated) and using existing scripts by the author ‘foospidy’ called ‘ipt-kit’, can ease these changes for port redirection, which in this case will be 554 -> 5544.

 First, change to the user with sudo access, and change directory to the ipt-kit directory (This was created from unzipping file from earlier).